Anya Lawrence: Life and career

 Vicky's storylines on the soap have included being her relationship with Scott, having a romance with DeMarcus Westwood (Tomi Ade), being an abusive relationship with Joseph Holmes (Olly Rhodes), collapsing after taking drugs, developing a feud with Sienna Blake (Anna Passey) over their love triangle with Ethan Williams (Matthew James-Bailey), the introduction of her biological father Donny Clark (Louis Emerick) and her half-brother Andre Clark (David Joshua-Anthony), a relationship with Robbie Roscoe (Charlie Wernham) and having an affair with his half-brother Freddie Roscoe (Charlie Clapham).
 Lawrence felt grateful to have Emerick play her onscreen father as he had a lot of experience of being in the industry and she felt grateful to be learning from him.
 Lawrence believed that Vicky was the happiest during her relationship with DeMarcus and added that she missed working with Ade, who had left the soap.
 The actress revealed that she was surprised that Vicky had a brother, but she enjoyed working with "bubbly" Joshua-Anthony and helped him when began working on the soap.
 Lawrence revealed that she has had difficulties doing kissing scenes with Wernham due to being much taller than him and joked that she got a "bad back" from leaning down.
 In 2024, Lawrence told Manchester Evening News that she felt grateful that Hollyoaks trusted her with the storylines and revealed that she was on set more than at her own home, which she was grateful for.
 The actress also wanted to explore Vicky's backstory and how being in the foster system had affected her.
 Lawrence told Inside Soap that she felt like Vicky was growing up with her, as the character had gone from being "innocent" to a "complete nightmare", and that she felt flattered when viewers called her the "new" Mercedes McQueen (Jennifer Metcalfe); she later added that whilst she was "obsessed with the character, she would not want to be her.
 In late 2024, Lawrence revealed that she had filmed the "heaviest thing" that she had done on the soap, which she called challenging but a privilege.

 For her role as Vicky, Lawrence was shortlisted for the British Soap Award for Best Newcomer in 2023.
 That same year, Lawrence attended a charity lunch for Fortalice Bolton, a domestic abuse charity.
 In October 2025, it was announced that Lawrence had joined the cast of the new Hollyoaks Later episode that would air later that month for Hollyoaks 30th anniversary.
 The episode was filmed on location and Lawrence described it as "gritty" and a "different show".
 The episode was broadcast on 22 October of that year.
+That same year, Lawrence appeared in Hollyoaks Does Come Dine with Me, a spinoff of Come Dine with Me, with other Hollyoaks cast members.